-Mr Justice Hayden said the boy had settled well in the care of his father - and his father's partner.
+But he said the boy had settled down well in his father's care.

 "I have been told that (the father) and his partner were shocked when they first saw (the boy) by the extent to which he appeared to be a girl, both in appearance and in mannerism," said the judge.

 "However, what is striking is how well (the boy) has settled down."